 Healing Crisis and Cure

 The conventional doctor’s confusion is understandable.
 He knows very well that the body has the capacity to heal itself.
-Physicians I work with often tell me most of the ailments they see at their offices would resolve without intervention, especially if patients would give the body what it needs to recover (rest and appropriate nourishment).
+Physicians I work with often say most ailments they see in their offices would resolve without intervention if patients gave the body what it needs to recover (rest and appropriate nourishment).

 Healing crisis or adverse reaction?

-But doctors are trained to think in terms of adverse reactions and unwanted side effects.
-When doctors see a patient feeling worse, they tend to see a patient getting worse.
-They don’t see a healing crisis.
+But doctors are trained to think in terms of adverse reactions and unwanted side effects rather than healing crisis and cure.
+When doctors see a patient feeling worse, they don’t think in terms of healing crisis, they see a disease state getting worse in a patient who needs care.

-Physicians are taught to intervene in order to manage adverse reactions and reduce the likelihood of a negative outcome.
-And they are taught to intervene earlier rather than later, hoping to minimize harm to the patient and prevent the situation going from bad to worse.
+Physicians are taught to intervene to manage adverse reactions and reduce the likelihood of a negative outcome.
+And they’re taught to intervene earlier rather than later, hoping to minimize harm to the patient and prevent the situation going from bad to worse.
 (We won’t get into the unwanted side effects of aggressive treatment.)

 A healing crisis, however, is not an adverse reaction in the medical sense.
 Rather, a healing crisis is an organic development of stimulating the body’s self-healing mechanisms.